Why Does My Dog Eat Grass?

 Why is it that every time my dog goes outside she eats a bunch of grass?
 It’s funny to watch her in the process.
 She selects the longest blades and then goes about the business of nibbling it down like some kind of canine sword swallower.
 Shortly thereafter, I hear her retching it all back up again: one medium-sized blob of green enshrouded in foamy white spit.

-Three Theories Behind ‘Why My Dog Eats Grass’
+Four Theories Behind ‘Why My Dog Eats Grass’

 It Tastes Good

 Yes, the answer is that simple.
 In a thread published on the Veterinary Information Network (VIN), the world’s largest forum for veterinarians, most vets agree that dogs eat grass because they like the taste.
 They contend it is something that dogs have been doing for ages.
 Modern day wolves, the evolutionary grandparents of today’s dogs, are used to eating the meat of herbivores as well as the contents of their stomachs.
 Perhaps dogs have a left over taste in their mouths for the days when they were eating fresh caught rabbits that were stuffed with ingested grass.
 Long, fresh, spring shoots of grass are tender and have a pleasant taste.

-Habit, Hunger and Boredom
+Habit, Hunger or Boredom

 Some dogs, especially food driven breeds like Labs and Retrievers, are thought to go for grass because they’re crazy for food and it’s another thing that they can ‘wolf’ down.
 Some dogs may go for grass as part of a nervous eating habit or simply because they are bored.